ansible/ansible/lib/ansible/modules/cloud/azure/AzureGuidelines.md

 - additional read only fields assigned by the service, for instance:
     - resource **id** field
     - assigned **ip_address**
-    - any other fields that may be important to he user, like URLs etc.
+    - any other fields that may be important to the user, like URLs etc.

 Following rules should be followed:
 - return structure should have as short name as possible, for instance **servers**
 - return structure should always be a **list of dictionaries**, even when single resource is queried
 - every dictionary should be as flat as possible, no deep structures
-- field names should be in **python_case**
+- field names should be in **python_case** rather than camelCase
 - field values should be exactly the same as equivalent input values of the main module (preferably both **python_case**)
-- return structure should always containe resource **name**
+- return structure should always contain resource **name**
-- return structure should always containe **resource_group** name
+- return structure should always contain **resource_group** name

 Return values should be structured as in following example:

 ```
 servers:
-  - id: /subscriptions/ffffffff-ffff-ffff-ffff-ffffffffffff/resourceGroups/TestGroup/providers/Microsoft.DBforPostgreSQL/servers/postgreabdud1223
+  - id: /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx/resourceGroups/TestGroup/providers/Microsoft.DBforPostgreSQL/servers/postgreabdud1223
-    resource_group: myresourcegroup
+    resource_group: TestGroup
     name: postgreabdud1223
     location: eastus
     sku: